SpaceWorksCo/guides/Use-AtomicDEX-Desktop-As-A-Wallet.md

 ### Please Note

-AtomicDEX is a mulitcoin lite wallet, as well as a decentralized exchange that utilizes atomic swaps.
+AtomicDEX is a multicoin lite wallet, as well as a decentralized exchange that utilizes atomic swaps.

 It is assumed that you have already [setup AtomicDEX-Desktop](https://github.com/SpaceWorksCo/guides/blob/master/Setup-AtomicDEX-Desktop.md#setup-atomicDEX-desktop).